 This fpv goggles ready drone is setup and easy to use.
 The benefits of this over the Hubsan fpv drone are longer distance range, more detailed controller with higher sensitivity and with a built in monitor (larger screen size than the Hubsan).
 The max range of this fpv setup is around 250-300 meters which is 2-3 times more distance than the Hubsan.

-Flysight F250 FPV Racing Quad All inclusive Kit
+Flysight F250 FPV Racing Quad All inclusive FPV Kit

-The F250 carbon frame racer that is included in the kit comes fully assembled and includes a 700TVL CCD camera and VTX transmitter installed.
+The F250 carbon frame racer that is included in the FPV drone kit comes fully assembled and includes a 700TVL CCD camera and VTX transmitter installed.
 It includes the TX502 40 channel transmitter.
-The goggles included are SPX01 Spexman goggles with a sperate battery pack as well, and the it also comes with an RC transmitter.
+The goggles included are SPX01 Spexman goggles with a seperate battery pack as well, and the it also comes with an RC transmitter.
+It’s a great drone with fpv.

 It’s for sale currently around $775.00.